PolicarpoBatistaUliana/UEC/README.md

 * **Digital Certificates & Cryptographic IDs**: Generate trusted, verifiable digital IDs and certificates that are resistant to spoofing or brute-force reconstruction.

 ---

+###Encryption of text files with public key

+The programs:
+1- cripfilespublickeys.py => encrypts a text file of up to 2000 characters in a single block;
+2- decripfilesprivkeys.py => decrypts a text file of up to 2000 characters in a single block.

+This scheme present a first practical example (still limited to just one encryption block, which will be expanded in the coming days) of how to use the UEC model to encrypt a text file.

+In this simple example, the program cripfilespublickeys.py reads the file test1.txt and generates the file test1_txt.uec with data encrypted using the user's (User ID = TOP+333-333) public key and generates a public header with the following format:

+file test1_txt.uec:
+{
+(VER = "UEC-V1.0",
+ TY = "PK-Encrypt",
+ DT = "File",
+ FN = "teste1.txt",
+ FL = "1358",
+ FT = "2025-05-18 01:01:24",
+ FCRC = "head_num93",
+ KUID = "TOP+ 333-333",
+ KUN = "Policarpo Yoshin Ulianov"),
+(ENC = "DIG3",
+ NDIG = "7000",
+ NBK = "1",
+ BKL_1 = "7002",
+ BKCRC_1 = "3653999999"),
+[-1.23194389349142...(7000 digtis)...899]}

+The program decripfilesprivkeys.py read file test1_txt.uec and recover the file teste1(1).txt tha is the same text of original the file teste1.txt

 #### Advantages of the UEC Model